-- Be at least 16 years old; - Maintain an overall marking period grade average of 70 or above in all academic classes (high school students), at least a 70 in their trade/technology, demonstrate responsible behavior and attendance. - Demonstrate trade/technology proficiency based on performance criteria established in the curriculum.
+- Be at least 16 years old; - Maintain an overall marking period grade average of 70 or above in all academic classes, at least a 70 in their trade/technology, demonstrate responsible behavior and attendance. - Demonstrate trade/technology proficiency based on performance criteria established in the curriculum.